jasmin3ashl3y/weather-dashboard/README.md

 # Weather Dashboard

 This weather dashboard uses an API call to search cities and their weather information.
+It displays temperature, wind gusts, and humidity.
+It also saves the history of cities searched underneath the search bar, and you can clear the search history as well.

 ## Screenshots